 Please see Emergency Aid for Students Not Eligible for HEERF II Funding for information and resources.

 - The emergency relief aid provided by HEERF II dollars is not restricted by cost of attendance ceilings and is also not counted against a student’s current or future financial aid package.

-- In contrast to the Coronavirus Aid, Relief, and Economic Security (CARES) Act funding disbursed to students in 2020, students no longer have to meet all of the eligibility criteria prescribed under Section 484 in Title IV of the Higher Education Act of 1965, as amended.
+- In contrast to the Coronavirus Aid, Relief, and Economic Security (CARES) Act funding disbursed to students in 2020, students no longer had to meet all of the eligibility criteria prescribed under Section 484 in Title IV of the Higher Education Act of 1965, as amended.
 However, the HEERF II requires that institutions prioritize students with exceptional need, such as students who receive Pell Grants, in awarding emergency aid.
-However, students do not need to be only Pell recipients or students who are eligible for Pell grants.
+However, students did not need to be only Pell recipients or students who are eligible for Pell grants.
 In addition, the HEERF II emergency relief aid is available to students exclusively enrolled in distance education.